Contribution splitting allows members to split their concessional contributions with their spouse.

 - Input the Rollover payment as a Debit.

-Input the Rollover payment details in the Rollover Payment Details section that appears below (More + will be automatically selected so the panel will display below).
+Input the Rollover payment details in the Rollover Payment Details section that appears below (More+panel)

 |Complete: Type of Payment, Member, Spouse and Display in Operating Statement options|